Polaris-YW/covid.wastewater/README.md

 # Project
+this repo houses test code from the SISMID 2024 course Hitchhikers Guide to reproducibility.
 ## Generic Project Directory

 This is a generic project template.
 It might help to add a brief description.